-A discussion of the writings of Jerome (Eusebius Hieronymus) which touch upon the authority of the Bishop of Rome at the end of the 5th century.
+This article contains a discussion of the writings of Jerome (Eusebius Hieronymus), which touch upon the authority of the Bishop of Rome at the end of the 5th century.

-The structure of church leadership in the first century church with an explanation of the roles and titles of leadership during this period
+Read on for an explanation of the structure of church leadership in the first-century church with an explanation of the roles and titles of leadership during this period.

 An overview of the First Council of Nicaea with a discussion of two major developments which resulted from it.

-A overview of the Logos in Greek and Jewish though as it pertains to the prologue to The Gospel of John
+An overview of the Logos in Greek and Jewish thought as it pertains to the prologue of the Gospel of John.